MicrosoftDocs/msteams-docs/msteams-platform/toolkit/publish.md

 Perform the following steps to upload app package:

-1. In the Teams client, select **Apps** in left bar.
+1. In the Teams client, select **Apps** > **Manage your apps** > **upload an app**
-2. Select **Manage your apps**.
-3. Select **upload an app**.

    :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/publish.png" alt-text="publish an app":::

+   Upload an app window appears.

-4. Select **Upload a custom app**:
+2. Select **Upload a custom app**:

    :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/upload.png" alt-text="upload an app":::

 ## Publish to your organization

-When the app is ready for use in production, you can submit the app using the Teams app submission API, called from Graph API, an integrated development environment (IDE) such as Microsoft Visual Studio Code installed with Teams toolkit.
+When the app is ready for use in production, you can submit the app using the Teams app submission API, called from Graph API.
+Teams app submission API is an integrated development environment (IDE) such as Microsoft Visual Studio Code installed with Teams toolkit.

-You can select **Publish to Teams** from tree view of Teams Toolkit and from command palatte.
+You can select **Publish to Teams** in two ways such as from tree view of Teams Toolkit, and from command palatte.

-* Select **Publish to Teams** from **DEPLOYMENT** in TreeView of Teams Toolkit.
+* Select **Publish to Teams** from **DEPLOYMENT** in treeview of Teams Toolkit.

   :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/select-publish.png" alt-text="Select Publish":::